Breekpot/docs/bloqs/overview.rst

 * it increases standardization of digital representations of assets
 * the system is transparent
-* there is no exchange with a trading monopoly
+* there is no single exchange with a trading monopoly
-* smart contract logic lowers trading friction
-* smart contract logic can hold mechanisms to manage identities and prevent money laundering
+* smart contract business logic can store mechanisms to manage identities and prevent money laundering

 We believe those improvements will have a big positive impact on scaling the Bloq ecosystem and foster innovation.